endoli/lldb.rs/README.md

 [![](http://meritbadge.herokuapp.com/lldb)](https://crates.io/crates/lldb)

-This crate provides a safe binding to the public API for [LLDB], the debugger provided by the [LLVM project].
+This crate provides a safe binding to the public API for [LLDB](https://lldb.llvm.org/) the debugger provided by the [LLVM project](https://llvm.org/).
 LLDB provides a modern, high performance debugger framework and is the default debugger for macOS and iOS.